Raptors’ halfcourt defense, big games from Gasol, Lowry evens series with Bucks

 They are going to have to get out of the East, first.
 And that is proving to be more difficult than it looked after two games.

-Back home in Toronto, the Raptors slowed the game’s pace down and used an impressive halfcourt defense — sure, Giannis Antetokounmpo had 25 points and 10 rebounds, while Khris Middleton had 30 points, but outside those two the Bucks shot 35.4 percent and had just 13 fast break points — to keep the Bucks offense relatively in check.
+Back home in Toronto, the Raptors slowed the game’s pace down and used an impressive halfcourt defense — the Bucks scored less than a point per possession — to control this game.
+Giannis Antetokounmpo had 25 points and 10 rebounds, while Khris Middleton had 30 points, but outside those two the Bucks shot 35.4 percent and had just 13 fast break points.
+It all kept the Bucks offense relatively in check.

 Relatively is good enough when everyone is hitting their shots.